 RAW Denoise

 For RAW images, instead of estimating the missing color information for each pixel based on the values of neighboring pixels, the AI model uses context from the entire image.
-It also considers and compensates for noise that hinders traditional demosaicing methods.
+It also considers and compensates for noise that hinders traditional demosaicing methods and fixes hot pixels.

 Controls